MadhavanAnanthan/dsa-concepts-and-practices/Mission - 2025/Mastering Java Concepts/foundation/JVM Architecture.md

 ![img.png](img.png)

-### **1. Class loader**
+## **1. Class loader**

 Class loader is the first step in JVM, it helps to load the bytecode into memory area.
-But before that, it will verify the bytecode is ready for further execution, also it will use delegation model to load the respecive .class files from different components.
+But before that, it will verify the bytecode is ready for further execution, also it will use delegation model to load classes.
 Class loader has three components

 1. Loading
 2. Linking
 3. Initialization

 #### **1. Loading** :
 In this phase, its responsible to load the necessary .class files into the memory area.

 Loading has 3 components
 ![img_2.png](img_2.png)

-Loading following a delegation model.
+Loading follows a delegation model.
 Let’s say your application needs to load a class named com.example.MyClass.

 **Step 1: Request goes to Application ClassLoader.**
 It doesn’t try loading it immediately.